The history of THC

 Over the centuries, cannabis cultivation and its medicinal use have spread from Central Asia to ancient China, Egypt, and Greece.
 The cannabis plant, known scientifically as Cannabis sativa, has been prized for its versatile properties and has played a significant role in various cultures throughout history.

-"The Chinese Emperor Fu Hsi (ca. 2900 BC), whom the Chinese credit with bringing civilization to China, seems to have made reference to Ma, the Chinese word for Cannabis, noting that Cannabis was very popular medicine that possessed both yin and yang." - Hemp: American History Revisited: The Plant with a Divided History, 2003.
+"The Chinese Emperor Fu Hsi (ca. 2900 BC), whom the Chinese credit with bringing civilisation to China, seems to have made reference to Ma, the Chinese word for Cannabis, noting that Cannabis was very popular medicine that possessed both yin and yang." - Hemp: American History Revisited: The Plant with a Divided History, 2003.

-Ancient Egyptians utilized cannabis for both medicinal and religious purposes.
+Ancient Egyptians utilised cannabis for both medicinal and religious purposes.
 The plant was considered sacred and was associated with the goddess Seshat.
 Cannabis was used in the preparation of ointments and oils, believed to have healing properties.
 It was also used in religious rituals and ceremonies.

 Cannabis pollen is found on the mummy of Ramesses II, who died in 1213 BC.
 Prescriptions for cannabis in Ancient Egypt include treatment for the eyes (glaucoma), inflammation, and cooling the uterus, as well as administering enemas.

-In ancient Greece, cannabis was valued for its medicinal properties from 200 BC.
-The physician Dioscorides wrote extensively about the therapeutic uses of cannabis in his famous work "De Materia Medica."
-The plant was used to alleviate pain, reduce inflammation, and as a sedative.
-Cannabis was also believed to have psychoactive effects and was used recreationally in certain contexts.
+In ancient Greece, cannabis was regarded for its medicinal properties as early as 200 BC.
+The physician Dioscorides documented its uses in his influential work De Materia Medica, noting its applications for easing pain, reducing inflammation, and serving as a sedative.
+Cannabis was also recognised for its psychoactive qualities and, in some contexts, was used recreationally.

 Jesus allegedly uses anointing oil made with cannabis